llemarr42/Engineering_4_Notebook/README.md

 ### Assignment discription

 In this assignment we set up two devices.
 One is an accelerometer and the other is display screen.
 In order to set them up we have to install librarys that tell the devices how to work.
-After we wire and test them, we are tasked with making code that displays the data we get from onto the display screen.
+After we wire and test them, we are tasked with making code that displays the data we get from the accelerometer in text form onto the display screen.
 We do this by combining the two example scripts that are given to us.

 ### Evidence